Trigeminal neuralgia: Surgical

-Microvascular decompression provides freedom from pain in about 75% of patients presenting with drug-resistant trigeminal neuralgia.
+Microvascular decompression provides freedom from pain in about 75% of patients presenting with drug-resistant TN.
 While there may be pain relief after surgery, there is also a risk of adverse effects, such as facial numbness.
 Percutaneous radiofrequency thermorhizotomy may also be effective as may stereotactic radiosurgery; however the effectiveness decreases with time.

-Surgical procedures can be separated into non-destructive and destructive:
+Surgical procedures can be separated into nondestructive and destructive: